 - Transfer credit to the University of California or California State University. ↩

-- Even movie roles depicting Indigenous People were portrayed historically by heroic white actors; for instance, Burt Lancaster in Apache and Valdez is Coming. ↩
+- Even movie roles depicting Indigenous People were portrayed historically by heroic white actors; for instance, Burt Lancaster in Jim Thorpe — All American, Apache, and Valdez is Coming. ↩

 - Born in Chinatown, San Francisco, raised in Kowloon, Hong Kong; moved back to the U.S. at age 18, developed his education and martial art, and returned to Hong Kong where he attained international stardom in feature film and beyond. ↩